dfinity/portal/docs/developer-docs/functionality/sns/sns.md

    during state migration.
    To help them with these challenges, projects can choose an SNS that is automatically maintained by the IC.
-This means that upgrades from one deployment to another deployment are provided, thoroughly tested, and _blessed_ by the IC community (through NNS proposals).
+This means that upgrades from one deployment to another deployment are provided, thoroughly tested, and then approved by the IC community (through NNS proposals).
+We denote this by saying that the IC community _blesses_ a new SNS deployment.
    All the SNS communities have to do is to vote to upgrade the SNS according to the blessed upgrade path.
 This will automatically fetch the right canister versions that have previously been "blessed" and upgrade the SNS canisters to them.